 I've started a rule.
-Any media organization that continues to perpetuate the fine people hoax is blacklisted by me.
+Any media organization that continues to perpetuate the fine people hoax is not worth my time and attention.
 I don't need the mental pollution.
-Unfortunately, the result has caused me to blacklist most media organizations.
+Just like I don't need to go to restaurants that serve bad food.
+Unfortunately, as a result I've tuned out from most media organizations.
 I might stop following the news totally soon.
-Fortunately, I haven't had to blacklist any individuals because all the individuals I've shown the original video to in my personal life have come to their senses... although not always without resistance.
+Fortunately, I haven't had to tune out any individuals because all the individuals I've shown the original fine people video to in my personal life have come to their senses... although not always without resistance.

 The “fine people hoax” is something the media started after the Charlottesville event two years ago.
 The media always shows the clip of Trump saying “there were fine people on both sides” and leaves out the part after where he defines what people were fine and states “Neo-Nazis and white nationalists should be condemned totally.”
 The problem with this hoax is not simply that it is a lie which purposefully misinterprets Trump's words.
 That is typical of the media's propaganda.
 Not cool, but yellow journalism is nothing new.
 The bigger issue with the hoax is that it actually encourages Neo-Nazis and white nationalists when they fall for the hoax.
 Fortunately, Neo-Nazis and white nationalists are quite low in numbers, even though the media often makes it seem like they make up half the country.
 Here is the video, straight from a news organization that originally posted it.
 I see Trump saying that Neo-Nazis, white nationalists, antifa, and all the people who showed up looking for a physical fight are bad while normal people who showed up just because they do or don't like old statues are fine.